madroxdupe42/peacefulscience.org/content/prints/misunderstood-bottleneck.md

 He thought the evidence ruled out a bottleneck going back 18 million years but was most certain a bottleneck would be ruled out at the origin of _Homo sapiens_, about 200,000 years ago.
 But if the focus is on our species, this corresponds to a model which excludes all interbreeding between _Homo sapiens_ and other hominids.
 Most old earth creationists and young earth creationists agree Neanderthals and _Homo sapiens_ interbreed.[^14] When asked for any evidence that there were never just two _Homo sapiens_ amidst a larger population, Venema could not provide any.
 So, it must be emphasized, Venema’s revised conclusion is almost entirely irrelevant to the theological conversation on origins.

-[^14]: For example, they explain that, if required, the would move to a model in which Adam and Eve are genetic mosaics, with would not limit them to just 4 alleles.
+[^14]: For example, they explain that, if required, they would move to a model in which Adam and Eve are genetic mosaics, with would not limit them to just 4 alleles.
 John Sanford and others, ['Adam and Eve, Designed Diversity, and Allele Frequencies'](https://doi.org/10.15385/jpicc.2018.8.1.20), _Proceedings of the International Conference on Creationism_, 8.1 (2018) [https://doi.org/10.15385/jpicc.2018.8.1.20](https://doi.org/10.15385/jpicc.2018.8.1.20).

-Charitably biasing the discussion towards Venema, the discussion focused on determining which lines of evidence (beyond interbreeding) ruled out a bottleneck of two individuals (not several thousand) in at least the last ~200,000 (not 3 million) years, a time that is long after (not long before) archaic “humans” arise about 2 million years ago.
+Charitably biasing the discussion towards Venema, we focused on determining which lines of evidence (beyond interbreeding) ruled out a bottleneck of two individuals (not several thousand) in at least the last ~200,000 (not 3 million) years, a time that is long after (not long before) archaic “humans” arise about 2 million years ago.

 Even under these most favorable of terms, the primary evidence in _Adam and the Genome_ did not support the revised conclusion.
 Several lines of evidence were discussed in detail (Figure 1), but they were all irrelevant, invalid, disputed, or did not cover the relevant time periods.
 Eventually, another scientist produced a _new_ line of evidence that could estimate the minimum possible population size, the time to most recent 4 alleles (TMR4A).